 Here are some of the common roles in the cloud.
 The responsibilities may vary based on the organization's definition of that particular role.

 Cloud Operations/ Engineer/ Administrator

 Cloud Operations position is focused on managing the cloud resources and making improvements to existing running infrastructure.
-This is a challenging position as it's 'a mile wide and inch deep' where you are required to know high-level functionality and applications of cloud services.
+This is a challenging position as it's a mile wide and inches deep' where you are required to know high-level functionality and applications of cloud services.
 This role is considered to be an associate-level position where you'd be deploying cloud resources and managing them at the same time in most scenarios.

 Some of the popular Fundaments and Associate level certification exams mentioned in the next section are best fit to gain a high-level picture of cloud services and implementation strategies as well.

 Site Reliability Engineer (SRE) or DevOps Engineer